paulsears/web-reviews-api/README.md

 [NestJS Provides validation](https://docs.nestjs.com/techniques/validation) support for types being sent to APIs.

 Basic validation support with examples are provided in the `validators` directory and `example-cat.dto.ts` files.

+## SonarQube

+The github actions have SonarQube enabled to run on Pull Requests.
+When creating a repo with this template change the `sonar.projectKey` in the `sonar-project.properties` file to the new project's name.

+Since we use <https://github.com/aplaceformom/mockfill> for testing we've added the verify function that it provides as an assert function.

+See [Documentation](https://aplaceformom.atlassian.net/wiki/spaces/DPLAT/pages/3455680513/Getting+Started) for more details